aburrell/lstid_processing/docs/index.rst

 Welcome to the lstid_processing documentation
 =============================================

-This documentation describes the pyIntensityFeatures module, which contains routines to identify features in imager intensity data.
+This documentation describes the :py:mod:`lstid_processing` module, which contains routines to analyse travelling ionospheric and atmospheric disturbances in C/NOFS CINDI, DMSP, and SAMI3 data.

 .. toctree::
    :maxdepth: 2